Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 | IWRD | Distributing | IE00B0M62Q58 | 0.50% | MSCI World |

-Notice that IWRD (distributing) actually has a higher TER than IWDA (accumulating).
-This is common — accumulating versions of funds are often newer and cheaper.
+Notice that IWRD (distributing MSCI World) has a much higher TER (0.50%) than IWDA (accumulating, 0.20%).
+This is common — accumulating versions of funds are often newer, cheaper, and more popular.
+Always compare TERs when choosing between acc/dist variants, as they aren't always the same.

 This is where the choice really matters for Polish investors.
-Poland's tax system treats dividends and capital gains differently, and the account type you use changes everything.
+Poland's tax system treats dividends and capital gains the same (both at 19% podatek Belki), but the timing of taxation creates a massive difference.

 Regular Brokerage Account (Rachunek Maklerski)